Calum09/gym-plan-generator/README.md

 # Gym Plan Generator
-A web app using the openai API to generate a gym plan based what the user asks for.
+A web app using the Openai API to generate a gym plan based on what the user asks for.

+If a user asks for a 5-day workout split, the program will devise them a plan

 Try it out here: Soon to be live